WELCOME TO YEAR 4!

 The teachers in Year Four are Mrs Ignatov (4I), Miss Doyle (4D) and Miss O'Flynn (4O'F).

-The teaching assistants are Mrs Cook, Mrs Strange and Mrs Lochowska .
+The teaching assistants are Mrs Cook and Mrs Lochowska .

 In Year Four we will set homework every Thursday which is due back in the following Tuesday each week.
 We know that reading is important to support your child's imagination, creativity and learning across all subjects.
 Therefore, reading for up to 15 minutes each evening for up to 5 evenings per week will be expected as part of your child's weekly homework.
 We know it's important that children enjoy reading and so we are happy for this to be a school reading book, a library book, or a book from home so that your child has a wide range to choose from.
 Please ensure you listen to your child read, ask them questions and sign their reading record each evening.

 Summer 2 Week 5: beginning 1st July 2019

 RE: Topic: God's People

 To understand how Christians are invited to be Saints.

 To understand how Oscar was a martyr.